June Fairchild: Years of success

 During the 1960s, Fairchild lived with her then-boyfriend Danny Hutton, the lead singer of Three Dog Night, for several years.
 Despite some disagreement about the veracity of the claim, Fairchild was credited with conceiving the band's name, Three Dog Night.

-Fairchild co-starred in Head, a vehicle for The Monkees, in 1968; in Drive, He Said, directed by Jack Nicholson; and Pretty Maids All in a Row, directed by Roger Vadim, in 1971; in Thunderbolt and Lightfoot, which starred Clint Eastwood and Jeff Bridges, in 1974; and in the 1978 Cheech & Chong film, Up in Smoke, in which she appeared as a drug addict who snorts Ajax soap powder.
+Fairchild co-starred in Head, a vehicle for The Monkees, in 1968; in Drive, He Said, directed by Jack Nicholson; and Pretty Maids All in a Row, directed by Roger Vadim, in 1971; in Thunderbolt and Lightfoot, which starred Clint Eastwood and Jeff Bridges, in 1974; and in the 1978 Cheech & Chong film, Up in Smoke, in which she appeared as a drug addict who snorts Ajax powdered cleanser.

 Decline

 In her later life Fairchild lived on the streets of Skid Row, Los Angeles due to her addictions.

 In 2001, a reporter for the Los Angeles Times ran a story about Fairchild's past career in Hollywood and her present life on the streets of Los Angeles.
 Fairchild was selling newspapers outside a Los Angeles courthouse at the time in an attempt to earn enough money for a single-room occupancy hotel room.
 On February 21, 2001, the same day that her story was published in the Los Angeles Times, police stopped her in Van Nuys for carrying an open container.
 A police officer recognized her picture from the newspaper and arrested her for failure to complete her community service from a past drunk driving conviction.
 Fairchild was sentenced to 90 days.
 In 2002, Fairchild told the Los Angeles Times that her sentence had triggered a pledge of sobriety.
 Friends told reporters that Fairchild remained sober until her death in 2015.

 She spent the later years of her life living in single-room hotels in downtown Los Angeles using her Social Security disability payments.